Question: Is Xenium compatible with tissues expressing a reporter protein such as GFP?

 - We do not recommend IF prior to Xenium Sample Preparation as this may compromise assay performance.
 In summary, protein-based detection of reporter genes may be theoretically possible, but untested.

-Considerations for Xenium-based GFP RNA detection (unsupported and high risk):
+Xenium-based reporter gene-based, RNA detection (unsupported and high risk):

-The Xenium technology uses microscopy imaging to detect individual transcripts in cells.
-However, there is a finite limit to the total transcripts that can be optically resolved in any particular cell.
+There is a finite limit to the total transcripts that can be optically resolved in any particular cell.
 ‘Optical crowding’ is the phenomenon by which the recognition of certain genes is impaired by the presence of other genes.
 This is most commonly induced by the inclusion of very highly expressed genes in a gene panel.
 The signal of the highly expressed gene or genes exceeds the system's detection limit and drowns out genes with lower expression, leading to a decreased quality scores for genes readouts.

 Products: Xenium In Situ Gene Expression